Shanghai Hongqiao International Airport: International era (1964–1999)

-In 1964, the original Terminal 1 and the control tower opened to public.
+In 1964, the original Terminal 1 and the control tower opened to the public.
 The terminal was entirely built by China itself and was advanced for its time, equipped with many modern facilities such as barbershops, bookstores, banks, cafes, telecommunication offices, canteens, and even a hotel.
 The first international charter flight to Hongqiao was Pakistan International Airlines Boeing 720 from Dhaka with a stopover from Guangzhou, making it one of the very few non-communist airlines to fly into China before the Cultural Revolution.
 In the mid-1960s, Air France and Lufthansa both began service directly from Phnom Penh; however they were both suspended not long after.
 In 1972, the airport was visited by U.S. President Richard Nixon using Air Force One before flying to Peking during his visit to China.

 In 1974, Japan Airlines began services from Haneda to Hongqiao.
 In 1979, CAAC Airlines began services from Hongqiao to Nagasaki using a Boeing 707 aircraft; by 1985, a Trident was used for just two flights a week.
 After China's reform and opening up in 1978, it then evolved into one of the busiest airports in China, alongside Beijing-Capital, particularly due to increasing passenger demand.
 Since 1981, Hongqiao Airport became a popular stopover for many airlines flying from Beijing to many other countries such as Canada, Japan and United States in particular.
 In 1985, Airbus-built aircraft started having hubs in this airport, due to it being delivered to the CAAC's Shanghai division (which would then become China Eastern Airlines).
 Additionally, at that same decade, many foreign airlines like Pan Am, United Airlines, Singapore Airlines, Northwest Airlines, Cathay Pacific (Dragonair replaced the Hong Kong-Shanghai route sometime in the early 1990s), Canadian Pacific Air Lines (which then became Canadian Airlines International) began operating in Hongqiao around that time.
-During its international era, Hongqiao Airport was much different compared to today.
+During its international era, Hongqiao Airport was much different from today.
 It only had one 3400 m runway at the time, Terminal 1 was its main terminal, and its former control tower was renovated sometime after Pudong Airport opened.

 In the 1990s, many more foreign airlines began serving the airport compared to the previous decade.
 Examples are All Nippon Airways, KLM, Lufthansa, Thai Airways International, Swissair, Air France, Malaysia Airlines, Korean Air, Garuda Indonesia, Air Macau, Royal Nepal Airlines, Asiana Airlines, Aeroflot, and Qantas.